*Updated on December 2016

 If you don’t believe me, try this out yourself.
-Go down to MacDonald, order a double cheese burger, without cheese and bun.
+Go down to McDonald, order a double cheeseburger, without cheese and bun.

 The person might think you’re crazy, but if you just call out his/her name, you’ll be treated like a VIP customer.

-If you’re wondering where I learnt this from, its from the book, How to win friends and influence people, by Dale Carnegie (I highly recommend every living soul to read this book).
+If you’re wondering where I learned this from, it’s from the book, How to win friends and influence people, by Dale Carnegie (I highly recommend every living soul to read this book).

 Let’s move on…